 Arash Chakeri

-Arash Chakeri, is an Iranian writer, poet, and singer-songwriter.
-In 2003, Chakeri published his first collection of ghazals, Loneliness, without a license from the Ministry of Culture and Islamic Guidance.
-Three years later, a second poetry anthology, Guitar Tears (2006) faced censorship from the Ministry, which forced him to delete a number of his poems about underground political and social activism.
+In 2003, he published his debut poetry collection of ghazals, Loneliness, without license from Iran’s Ministry of Culture and Islamic Guidance.
+In 2006, Chakeri’s second poetry anthology, Guitar Trees, faced censorship from the ministry, forcing him to delete a number of his poems about underground political and social activism.

-In 2015, Arash Chakeri decided to leave Iran and is the 2016-17 guest writer for Brussels city of refuge.
+In 2015, Arash Chakeri decided to leave Iran and became the ICORN Resident for Brussels City of Refuge between 2015 and 2017.

 Writers from the same country